-The names of candidates nominated at the Primary Election will be automatically placed on the ballot at the General Election to be held on June 8, 2010.
+The names of candidates nominated at the Primary Election will be automatically placed on the ballot at the General Election to be held on November 2, 2010.
 Such nominated candidates are not required to pay any filing fee or file any nomination documents in order to be voted on at the General Election.
+In the case of partisan offices, the nominees are the leading vote-getters in each of the qualified political parties, and they will appear on the General Election ballot identified by the party name.
+For nonpartisan offices, the nominees who will appear on the General Election ballot are the two candidates for the office who received the highest number of votes at the Primary Election if no one received a majority of the votes.
 (E.C. §§ 8141, 15451)